-The 2013 Incentive Plan authorizes the issuance of up to 3,640,000 shares of our common stock.
-As of March 8, 2013, we had outstanding 115,473,147 shares of our common stock.
-The new shares to be authorized for issuance under the 2013 Incentive Plan represent approximately 3% of our shares of common stock currently outstanding.
-We anticipate that with the additional shares for which we are seeking stockholder approval, we will have sufficient shares reserved for our equity compensation program through fiscal year 2013, and that we will need to seek stockholder approval for additional shares at our 2014 annual stockholders meeting.
-While authorizing these shares for issuance under the 2013 Incentive Plan will increase the potential dilution represented by Lattice's equity compensation awards, our board of directors and compensation committee believe that the potential dilution represented by our current outstanding equity compensation awards and the new shares to be authorized for issuance under the 2013 Incentive Plan is reasonable.
+We anticipate the additional shares for which we are seeking stockholder approval will be sufficient for our equity compensation program through fiscal year 2016, and that we will need to seek stockholder approval for additional shares at our annual stockholders meeting in 2017.
+While authorizing these additional shares for issuance under the Plan will increase the potential dilution represented by Lattice's equity compensation awards, our board of directors and compensation committee believe that the potential dilution represented by our current outstanding equity compensation awards and the new shares to be authorized for issuance under the Plan is reasonable.

-If the 2013 Incentive Plan is approved by stockholders, it will replace the Lattice Semiconductor Corporation 1996 Stock Incentive Plan.
-If stockholders approve the 2013 Incentive Plan, no new awards will be granted under the 1996 Stock Incentive Plan.
-If stockholders do not approve the 2013 Incentive Plan, the 1996 Stock Incentive Plan will remain available for new grants until awards have been granted covering all the shares authorized for issuance under the plan or it is terminated by the board of directors.
+If stockholders do not approve the amended 2013 Incentive Plan, the amendment to the Plan will not become effective and the remaining shares available for issuance under the 2013 Incentive Plan will remain available for new grants until awards have been granted covering all the shares authorized for issuance under the 2013 Incentive Plan or it is terminated by our board of directors.

-If the stockholders approve the 2013 Incentive Plan, in addition to the 3,640,000 new shares authorized for issuance under the 2013 Incentive Plan, up to approximately 2,927,647 shares of our common stock that were previously available for issuance under the 1996 Stock Incentive Plan will cease to be available for issuance under the 1996 Stock Incentive Plan and will instead become available for issuance under the 2013 Incentive Plan.
-Additionally, the shares that are subject to outstanding awards under the 1996 Stock Incentive Plan as of the effective date of the 2013 Incentive Plan that are forfeited or canceled or expire can be reused under the 2013 Incentive Plan.
-For information regarding the shares of our common stock that may be issued under our existing equity compensation plans please refer to the information set forth in this proxy statement under the "Equity Compensation Plan Information" subheading starting on page 36.
+If the stockholders approve the amended 2013 Incentive Plan, in addition to the 4,700,000 new shares authorized for issuance under the Plan, the shares that are subject to outstanding awards under the 1996 Stock Incentive Plan or the 2013 Incentive Plan that are forfeited or canceled or expire can be reused under the Plan.
+For information regarding the shares of our common stock that may be issued under our existing equity compensation plans please refer to the information set forth in this proxy statement under the "Equity Compensation Plan Information" subheading starting on page 37.